Heal & educate Indigenous peoples through culture & tradition

 Kyle Schierbeck, a Standing Rock Lakota tribe member living in the Seattle area witnessed first-hand the desecration of his father’s grave by construction crews, which made the struggle very personal for him.
 He began raising money for the people camping at Standing Rock by selling t-shirts.

-About the same time, Kyle met Wayne Feig, a non-Native and agreed to speak at a Yoga-oriented fundraiser for Standing Rock.
+About the same time, Kyle met Wayne Feig and agreed to speak at a Yoga-oriented fundraiser for Standing Rock.
 Kyle spoke from his heart of the difficult situation at Standing Rock and the harsh life he and his ancestors faced during the brutal winters.

 One thing became evident: Winter was fast-approaching and many of the people committed to camping at Standing Rock were unprepared for what they were about to face.
 The greatest need clearly was firewood.
-This urgent message stirred the spirit of another non-Native man, Christian Hogan, and in that moment Unkítawa was born, with the mission of supporting people taking direct action to protect our water, air, and land.
+This urgent message stirred the spirit of another man, Christian Hogan, and in that moment Unkítawa was born, with the mission of supporting people protecting our water, air, and land.